Skip to main content

 • Some deep features not available at launch

-For those of you familiar with our video content, you’ll know that our own Caleb Denison is quite the discerning TV expert.
-So when Mr. Denison says that the Sony A95L QD-OLED is the best TV he’s ever reviewed, you know you’re in for some seriously good picture, sound, and other features.
-And yeah, Sony’s 2023 flagship is a totally killer TV, that just so happens to be equipped with cutting-edge QD-OLED display tech.
+Our current top pick remains the Sony A95L QD-OLED.
+When it came out last year, our Caleb Denison called it the best TV he’s ever reviewed, so you know you’re in for some seriously good picture, sound, and other features.
+This 2023 Sony flagship is still a killer TV, that just so happens to be equipped with cutting-edge QD-OLED display tech.

 For those unaware, “QD-OLED” stands for Quantum Dot-Organic Light Emitting Diode.
 What we’ve got here is an OLED backbone, complete with a screen that contains self-emissive pixels.
-But on top of that, there’s also a layer of quantum dots built into the A95L, which does wonders for overall color and peak brightness levels; not to mention the supremely wide color gamut you’ll get to experience.
-Those are just the fundamentals though, with Sony giving us plenty more to love about this phenomenal TV.
+But on top of that, there’s also a layer of quantum dots built into the A95L, which does wonders for overall color and peak brightness level, not to mention the supremely wide color gamut you’ll get to experience.

 It’s not too often we get to rave about a TV’s audio system, but we couldn’t believe the type of sound quality the A95L is capable of.
-With powerful representation in the treble, midrange, and bass sectors, you’d think you were using a great soundbar or surround sound-lite, but nope: it’s all in the TV speakers, friends.
+With such bold performance and brilliant soundstaging, you’d think you were using a great soundbar or surround sound-lite, but nope: it’s all in the TV speakers, friends.

-Picture-wise, the list of terrific things to say is nearly endless, but highlights include some of the best color purity and saturation levels we’ve ever seen on a TV, or at least one with these max nit figures.
-The A95L also delivers some tremendous 4K upscaling, which not only brings lower-res content closer to Ultra HD quality, but also reduces picture noise and other onscreen artifacts to give you final frames that look clean and sharp.
-The A95L is also a fantastic TV for modern gaming, especially for those of us who own a PlayStation 5 or Xbox Series X/S.
+Picture-wise, the list of terrific things to say is nearly endless, but highlights include some of the best color purity and saturation levels we’ve ever seen; or at least one with these nit numbers.
+The A95L also delivers some tremendous 4K upscaling, which not only brings lower-res content closer to Ultra HD quality, but also reduces picture noise and other artifacts to give you final frames that clean and sharp look.
+The A95L is also a fantastic TV for gaming, especially for those who own a PlayStation 5 or Xbox Series X/S.

 Price-wise, this is going to be one of the most expensive picks on our list, but we really can’t praise the Sony A95L enough.
 And if you're on the lookout for a super-great deal on one of last year's flagship sets, now is the time to track down a Sony A95K.